Our Research

 Miss Olivia Jones

-Olivia is a medical student at the University of Manchester, and she has recently completed an intercalated Masters of Research degree.
-Olivia’s ambition is to improve women’s health outcomes through research.
-Her research, titled “The Womb Cancer Awareness Measure – Development of a Tool to Assess Public Awareness” was presented at the International Gynaecologic Cancer Society Global Meeting in Rome in August 2021.
+Olivia’s research, titled “The Womb Cancer Awareness Measure – Development of a Tool to Assess Public Awareness” was presented at the International Gynaecologic Cancer Society Global Meeting in Rome in August 2021.
 This work gathered data from more than 800 participants and showed that the British population generally have low awareness of womb cancer symptoms and cannot distinguish what increases their womb cancer risk.
 Olivia hopes that the results of this study will help to improve awareness of this common, yet largely overlooked cancer, amongst all those at risk.
-This is something that we at Peaches think is vitally important.

 Miss Olivia Aurangzeb

-Olivia is a medical student at the University of Manchester who aspires to specialise in Obstetrics and Gynaecology in the future.
-Her work, titled “The Effect of Physical Activity on Endometrial Cancer Risk: A Systematic Review” was presented at the RCOG Annual Academic Meeting in February 2022.
+Olivia’s work, titled “The Effect of Physical Activity on Endometrial Cancer Risk: A Systematic Review” was presented at the RCOG Annual Academic Meeting in February 2022.
 Olivia conducted this research using data from the current literature as well as the UK Biobank during an Applied Personal Excellence Pathway (APEP) in the third year of her medical degree.
-We agree with Olivia that it is vital to find ways to prevent endometrial cancer to reduce the impact of this devastating cancer.

 Dr Kelechi Njoku